jbossdemocentral/brms-coolstore-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v2.6 JBoss BRMS 6.0.3 installer with cool store updated so that project unit tests running again.

 - v2.5 JBoss BRMS 6.0.3 with optional docker installation.